plone/training/rst2myst/README.md

 ## Conversion

 Always perform a dry run before doing an actual run.
-We want to catch and resolve failures immediately, then fix them.
+We must catch and resolve failures immediately, then fix them in the `.rst` source files.

 :::bash
 rst2myst convert --dry-run --stop-on-fail \